401-advanced-javascript-Nawal/data-structures-and-algorithms/README.md

 - insertBefore : Insert Node before another Node
 - insertAfter : Insert node after given value
 - Append : add new node to the end of the list
+- kthFromEnd : return the node's value in k position